[Hawksbeards of the Columbia River Gorge]

 In the Columbia River Gorge, Crepis occidentalis may be found east of The Dalles, OR between the elevations of 300'-2600'.

-The photo above shows a close-up side-view of the flower head of western hawksbeard as seen above 1500' in the Columbia Hills to the north of The Dalles, OR................May 14, 2006.
+The photo above shows a close-up side-view of the flower head of western hawksbeard as seen above 1500' in the Columbia Hills to the north of The Dalles, OR........May 14, 2006.

-The photo at right shows the involucre of an unopened flower head of western hawksbeard.
+An involucre of an unopened flower head of western hawksbeard.
 Note the long black bristles surrounded by denser but shorter clusters of whitish hairs.........Photographed west of Condon, OR..........April 30, 2000.

 Paul Slichter